A successful project depends on accurate input. Read these guidelines so you can present the best information to your potential suppliers.

 3) What are the environmental conditions?

 There are two sets of conditions to consider: the conditions under which the tape is applied, and the conditions under which it is used.
-Be able to answer the following:
+Consider the following:

 - Is it used Indoor or outdoor?